happy-health/ios-nlopt/README.md

-# HappyFFTW
+# HappyNLOPT

-Self hosted fftw library converted to Pod (http://fftw.org/)
+Self hosted nlopt library converted to Pod (https://nlopt.readthedocs.io/en/latest/)

 ## Installation

 ### Cocoapods

-HappyFFTW is available through [Cocoapods](http://cocoapods.org/).
+HappyNLOPT is available through [Cocoapods](http://cocoapods.org/).
 To install it, simply add the following source to your Podfile

 ```
-pod 'HappyFFTW', '3.3.9'
+pod 'HappyFFTW', '2.7.1'
 ```

 Then in command line, install the Pod.